-The Southern California Association of Governments is pleased to
+The Southern California Association of Governments (SCAG)

-be developing a Regional Climate Adaptation
+developed the Regional Climate Adaptation

 jurisdictions in managing the negative impacts of climate change.

-help individuals, communities, and natural systems cope with the
+natural systems cope with the unavoidable consequences of a

-to help build a more resilient Southern California.
+build a more resilient Southern California.

 As part of the overall Framework, SCAG is sharing new tools for